HuyaneMatsu/hata/docs/topics/3rd_party_voice_clients(experiment).md

 ## Api usage

-To deal with voice client connections, you will need to get the respective guild's gateway.
+To deal with voice client connections, you will need to use the respective guild's gateway.
+To get it, do:

 ```py
 gateway = client.gateway_for(guild_id)